Anchors Aweigh! Choosing a Solid Anchor to Secure Your Boat

 Instead, you need to connect your line and anchor with at least a four-foot ground tackle chain and an anchor shackle.
 The ground tackle chain takes on the tension and pull from the boat's momentum instead of the anchor allowing the anchor to lean and grip the surface below.

-Be sure to have a good chain length which attaches to your nylon rope.
+Be sure to have a good anchor chain length that attaches to your nylon rope.
 And your nylon rope should be at least an additional three times( for lakes and calmer waters) to seven times (coastal waters) the depth of your water.

 4. Paying attention to current and wind